How to transfer money securely to, from, and within Canada

 If you’re owed money, you can easily request it from the recipient through an Interac e-Transfer.
 Through this process, the recipient is instantly notified (via email and/or text message) and provided with a link to accept the request.
 Once the recipient clicks on the link and accepts the request, the money is automatically deposited into your bank account and you will be notified of the available funds.

-Depending on whether you used online and/or mobile banking in your home country, you may take some time getting used to Interac e-Transfer.
+Depending on whether you used online and/or mobile banking in your home country, you may take some time to get used to Interac e-Transfer.
 However, given its ease of use and simplicity, only a couple of transactions are usually sufficient to become a pro!

 Moving to and settling in a new country miles away from friends, family, and relatives is tough.
 From time to time, newcomers in Canada may need to send money back home.
 There are quite a few ways to transfer money internationally — some work best for smaller amounts while others are recommended for larger sums.